GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Introduction

-**The Calm Before the Storm**

-You settle in for another day of SRE serenity, casually monitoring the dashboards and basking in the glow of Movie Guru's stable performance.
+**The Calm Before the Storm**: You settle in for another day of SRE serenity, casually monitoring the dashboards and basking in the glow of Movie Guru's stable performance.
 Suddenly, your peaceful morning is shattered by a frantic colleague from customer support.

 **"Mayday!
 Mayday!"** they exclaim, bursting into your cubicle. "*Users are reporting that Movie Guru is acting up!
 They can't seem to use the website properly!*"